-Use the rikaichan popup dictionary or your favorite reference tool with my transcription below the photo if you need help reading this poster reminding people that the application period for next spring’s Kyoto City Marathon is upon us.
-The full marathon was recently introduced here, and the number of runners allowed is increasing.
+Use the rikaichan popup dictionary or your favorite reference tool with my transcription below the photo if you need help reading the words on this Japan Post poster.

-The numbers below refer to the kanji I’ve transcribed below the photo, and correspond to its order of appearance in both Heisig’s Remembering the Kanji and Kanji in Context.
+The numbers below refer to the kanji I’ve transcribed below the photo, and correspond to their order of appearance in both Heisig’s Remembering the Kanji and Kanji in Context.

 To learn more about how this information can help you learn kanji, please read this.